compi1234/spchlab/session3/.ipynb_checkpoints/README-checkpoint.md

-# Classification in Speech Recognition
+# Bayesian Classification and GMMs in Speech Recognition

-This is a Jupyter Notebook on Classification for the course [Speech Recognition](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02A6AE.htm#activetab=doelstellingen_idp33776) (Master Artificial Intelligence) at KU Leuven.
+This is a collection Jupyter Notebooks on Classification for the course [Speech Recognition](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02A6AE.htm#activetab=doelstellingen_idp33776) (Master Artificial Intelligence) at KU Leuven.

 ## Goals of the exercise

-These exercises develops a set of different classifiers.
 Within this exercise we make use of the "Generative, Bayesian" Framework in which the data is modeled  by a Gaussian  Mixture.
+(For course notes on this topic, see  http://homes.esat.kuleuven.be/~compi/H02A6/course_notes/html/ch3_classification )
+The different exercises all make use of the same paradigm and apply it to gradually more complex situations by increasing the dimensionality of the featuresand increasing the number of classes.

-The different aspects of the work involved are: data processing, data exploration, data modeling, building the classifier, testing the classifier.
+The work involves: data processing, data exploration, data modeling, building the classifier, testing the classifier.

-There are three parts to the exercise:
+In this folder you find 4 notebooks:
+- [BayesGMM]       A very brief refresh on Bayes formula and GMMs (skip if you know it)
 - [Hillenbrand-1]  Gender Classification with Pitch as Feature
 - [Hillenbrand-2]  Vowel Classification with Formant Features
 - [TIMIT-1]        Vowel Classification from a single frame of MELSPEC or MELFBANK features